gfruci/checkouttools/local_environment/README.md

     status                              Print the local environment status

 ### Start
     ./local_env.sh start -ba <ba-version>

+Note:
+To test a specific branch/feature, build you branch on the BookingApp running the following command from the root foled of the bookingapp project:
+     mvn clean install -Pbuild-local
+Once the build it will be created an image of the BookingApp with version dev.0 To start this image run the command:
+    ./local_env.sh start -ba dev.0

 **Custom apps version example**
 * `./local_env.sh start -ba 120.0.7090`